HIV Insurance in Thailand

 HIV can be transmitted only in three ways:

-• Through blood
+- Through blood

-• Through sexual contact (including oral sex)
+- Through sexual contact (and in extremely rare cases, oral sex)

-• During labor, when the mother transmits the virus to the child (assuming the mother did not take special drugs to prevent transmission to the child)
+- During labor, when the mother transmits the virus to the child (assuming the mother did not take special drugs to prevent transmission to the child)

-One thing to note here is that HIV may not show any symptoms for up to 10-12 years.
-The virus carrier may not even be aware that he or she has it, and end up infecting their sexual partners unknowingly for many years.
+One thing to note here is that HIV may not show any symptoms for up to 10–12 years.
+The virus carrier may not even be aware that he or she has it and end up infecting their sexual partners unknowingly for many years.

 HIV Treatment